Analysis | Trump wants to be seen as a ‘great environmentalist.’ That could be a tough sell.

 The Democratic Party holds a 31 percentage point edge over the GOP when registered voters polled by Pew Research Center were asked which would be better at confronting climate change.
 That is the largest edge between the parties among a dozen issues included in the survey over the summer.

-Despite his recent backpedalling on some environmental issues, however, Trump has been unable to maintain a steady message when it comes to the biggest one of them all — climate change.
+Despite his recent backpedaling on some environmental issues, however, Trump has been unable to maintain a steady message when it comes to the biggest one of them all — climate change.

-During the first presidential debate on Sept.
+During the first presidential debate Sept.
 29, he showed a fleeting willingness to acknowledge that humans are contributing to the problem “to an extent.”

-But two weeks earlier, he shrugged off any links between rising temperatures and natural disasters during a briefing with California officials as the state saw its worst wildfire season on record.
+But two weeks earlier, he had shrugged off any links between rising temperatures and natural disasters during a briefing with California officials as the state saw its worst wildfire season on record.
 “It will start getting cooler," he said, “you just watch.”

 The muddled message could make his actions even harder to sell, especially as Biden consistently calls climate change an “existential threat” and is proposing to spend $2 trillion over four years to reduce emissions and prepare for its effects.